 The Right Honourable Adrienne Clarkson, founder of the ICC, says “this new partnership with the COC provides a unique behind-the-scenes look into Canada’s premiere opera company.
 We are delighted.”
 Charlie Foran, CEO of the ICC, explains, “Our Cultural Access Pass has now grown to the point where we can offer CAP members experiences in the performing arts, as well as in cultural institutions and federal and provincial parks.”

-Posted by / in / comments (0) / permalink
+Posted by COC Staff / in Opera Access / comments (0) / permalink

 Sara Fulgoni in the COC production of Bluebeard's Castle.
 Photo: Michael Cooper © 2001